benders5e/benders5e/firebender.md

 Beginning when you choose this specialization at 5th level, you can fire bend even if your limbs are restrained as long as your head is free.
 Because your bending requires no movement, your attacks count as surprise attacks if you have not yet attacked the target in the current combat.

 #### Combustion
 At 8th level, you can make an explosion as your basic bending attack.
-Instead of making a firebending attack, you can choose a point within range on which to center an explosion.
+Instead of making a firebending attack, you can choose to make a combustion attack.
+You pick a point within range on which to center an explosion.
 Targets in a 5-foot radius must make a Dexterity saving throw.
 On a failure, they take your bending damage in force damage, and on a success they take half damage.

 #### Advanced Forms
 At 12th level, you learn an additional form of your choice from the following list: